 While you can use paid ads to drive traffic onto your squeeze pages, there’s also another way to collect emails without making visitors leave the page they’re currently viewing.

 On Facebook, these are called Lead Ads.
-In Google, they’re called Google Lead Form Ads.
+In Google, they’re called Google Lead Form Extensions.
 And on LinkedIn, you’ll find them as Lead Gen Ads.

 While this significantly increases the conversion rates, it also has a downside.
 Most of us are signed into Facebook using our personal email address and not our business one.
 And if you’re interested in capturing a B2B audience, this makes the process more complicated.

 That said, lead ads can generate impressive results.
-One of GetResponse customers, InfoShare Academy, used them to successfully capture 1200 new contacts in just one month and kept the cost per lead around $0.35.
-They achieved this by creating a highly-relevant content piece (an IT Glossary Guide) and targeting people wanting to learn how to become a developer.
+One of GetResponse’s customers, InfoShare Academy, used them to successfully capture 1200 new contacts in just one month and kept the cost per lead around $0.35.
+They achieved this by creating a highly relevant content piece (an IT Glossary Guide) and targeting people wanting to learn how to become a developer.